LOOSE-LIPS/loose-lips-2.0/src/routes/blog/kortzers-sunday-jams-uncle-sam-round-the-world-girls-tes-la-rok-remix/index.md

   - >-
     imported/kortzers-sunday-jams-uncle-sam-round-the-world-girls-tes-la-rok-remix/image933.jpeg
 description: >-
-  This week&#39;s Sunday Jam comes courtesy of Loose Lips Badman Treece aka Charlie Boy Manson.
-Today&#39;s the first time I&#39;ve heard this track and instantly I knew she was the one for me.
-Sit back, relax and let the wubs roll through! [...]Read More...
+  This week's Sunday Jam comes courtesy of Loose Lips Badman Treece aka Charlie Boy Manson.
+Today's the first time I've heard this track and instantly I knew she was the one for me.
+Sit back, relax and let the wubs roll through!
+  [...]Read More...
 published: true
 tags: feature
 featured: false